 Bruce Francis, Director

-Bruce Francis is Chief Messaging Officer of salesforce.com, the enterprise cloud computing company.
-Bruce develops company messaging for a wide array of external communications, including Dreamforce, the technology industry’s largest customer show, which also calls San Francisco home.
+Bruce Francis is former Chief Messaging Officer of salesforce.com, the enterprise cloud computing company.
+Bruce developed company messaging for a wide array of external communications, including Dreamforce, the technology industry’s largest customer show, which also calls San Francisco home.
 Prior to working at salesforce.com, Bruce spent 17 years as a reporter and anchor for CNBC and CNN.
 Bruce holds a Bachelor of Arts from Brown University and a Master of Science in Journalism from Columbia University.
 Bruce became a big fan of The Arc during his years at salesforce.com, where Arc clients perform a number of jobs across the company.